-Kirsten Rosselot, the owner of Process Profiles, helps organizations understand their environmental performance and their potential for reputation risk due to worker exposure.
+Kirsten Rosselot, the owner of Process Profiles, helps organizations understand and improve their environmental performance.
 She systematically helps her customers identify the products, processes or substances that are likely to be the most appropriate focus for improvement efforts.
-She uses models, process simulation tools, and the fundamentals of chemistry and thermodynamics to explain observations and assess expectations for alternative processes and materials.
+She uses research, models, process simulation tools, and the fundamentals of chemistry and thermodynamics to explain observations and assess expectations for alternative processes and materials.
 Her proactive, data-driven solutions are guided by an understanding of environmental regulations and green metrics.
 The results of her projects are robust and provide perspective that can be effectively communicated to a diverse audience.
 She often uses information from large databases (including census product, life cycle inventory, chemical property, hazard assignment, facility environmental release and transfer, and environmental permit record databases) to inform and contextualize her technical findings.

 Kirsten Rosselot is a licensed professional chemical engineer whose clients include industry, government, and environmental non-profits.